Generating Team Licenses for Eggplant Functional

-A team license for Eggplant Functional lets you run a certain number of instances of the application concurrently.
+A team (or floating) license for Eggplant Functional lets you run a certain number of instances of the application concurrently.
 The number of instances of Eggplant Functional that you can run at any one time is dictated by your license terms.

 For team licenses, which are also known as floating licenses, you must run a license server.
 Eggplant Functional uses Reprise License Manager (RLM), which you can download from the Utilities section of the Eggplant Functional Downloads page.

 When RLM is running in your environment, you can install and run Eggplant Functional on other machines.
 Each instance of Eggplant Functional requests a license from RLM when you launch it.
 A more detailed description of this configuration can be found in Using RLM for Team License Management.